BronteS003/Updated_FINAL/README.md

     wrap: 72
 ---

-# Updated_FINAL - Jai Dog Data Analysis
+# Updated_FINAL - Jai Dog Data Analysis v2
 [![DOI](https://zenodo.org/badge/1036209075.svg)](https://doi.org/10.5281/zenodo.18255663)

-**Archive**
+### Archive

-All code from previous iterations of analysis using 2021, 2023,and 2024 data
+##### All code from previous iterations of analysis using 2021, 2023,and 2024 data

-**Data & RDS**
+### Data Visualizations

+##### All code for plotting, mapping, and general visualizations

+FULL_sterilizations_overtime.R - Plotting all sterilizations over time and by subdistrict.

+KAP_survey.R - Visualizing and looking at frequency of different variables in KAP survey.

+clinic_rough_work.R <- Looking at misc. aspects of clinic data such as seasonality of pregnancies and the ownership status of dogs admitted to clinic

+mapping_panel.R <- Code for all map panels in final paper

+sex_proportion.R <- Looking at male:female ratio of dogs admitted to clinic versus seen in survey to understand if representative.

+### Data

-All final data files as well as RDS code and files.
+##### All final data files as well as RDS code and files.

-FULL_clinic_data.csv - All clinic data from Jai Dog's mobile and static clinic recording all admissions including sterilizations.
+FULL_clinic_data.csv - All clinic data (2021-2025) from Jai Dog's mobile and static clinic recording all admissions including sterilizations.

 FULL_clinic_data.rds - RDS file of cleaned clinic data for use in all models.

-FULL_dog_density.csv - All observations from Jai Dog's sight and resight surveys summarized by each survey conducted.
+FULL_dog_density.csv - All observations (2021-2025) from Jai Dog's sight and resight surveys summarized by each survey conducted.

-FULL_dog_density.rds - RDS file of cleaned dog density data for use in all models.
+FULL_dog_density.rds - RDS file of cleaned dog density data for use in v2 model 1 - dog density.

-FULL_dog_density_RDS.R - Code cleaning and formatting the FULL_dog_density data set for use in all subsequent models.
+FULL_dog_density_RDS.R - Code cleaning and formatting the FULL_dog_density data set for use in all v2 model 1 dog density.

-FULL_sightings.csv - All observations from Jai Dog's sight and resight surveys organized where each row is one dog observation.
+FULL_sightings.csv - All observations (2021-2025) from Jai Dog's sight and resight surveys organized where each row is one dog observation.

-FULL_sightings.rds - RDS file of cleaned sightings data for use in all models.
+FULL_sightings.rds - RDS file of cleaned sightings data for use in all v2 models.

 FULL_sightings_RDS.R - Code cleaning and formatting the FULL_sightings
 data set for use in all subsequent models.

-**Data Visualizations**

-Any code used to create visualizations of data, separate from models or predictions.

-FULL_sterilizations_overtime.R - Code for plotting the rate of sterilizations in each subdistrict overtime (by month and by year).

-**Models**
+KAP.csv - Raw KAP survey responses.

+obs_no_resights_rds.R - Code for updated sightings_v3.rds file combining track.length and mode of transport variables from dog density data set, with dog observations from sight surveys and measures of sterilization effort from clinic data.

+sighting_v3.rds - Most up to dataset of all cleaned observations.

+### Models

-Code for all models.
+##### Code for all models.

+v2_day_comparison.R - Code exploring comparison of day 1 and day 2 sightings
+and if they are significant for dog count.

+v2_model1_dog_density.R - Old version using FULL_sightings.rds including resights.
+All code for model 1 dog density examining change in dog density against all measures of sterilization effort.

+v2_model2_sterilization_status.R - Old version - All code for model 2 sterilization status
+examining the probability a dog is sterilized based on all measures of sterilization effort.

+v2_model3_population_makeup.R - Old version - All code for model 3 looking at the
+likelihood a dog is a lactating female or puppy based on all measures of sterilization effort.

-FULL_model1_dog_density.R - All code for model 1 looking at the effect on dog density.
+v2_model4_health_status.R - Old version - All code for model 4 looking at the
+likelihood a dog is healthy based on all measures of sterilization effort.

+v3_m1_density.R - Latest version using updated sighting_v3.rds - All code for model 1 dog density
+examining change in dog density against all measures of sterilization effort.

-FULL_model2_sterilization_status.R - All code for model 2 looking at the change in the likelihood a dog is sterilized.
+v3_m2_sterilization.R - Latest version cleaned up formatting - All code for model 2 sterilization status examining the probability a dog is sterilized based on all measures of sterilization effort.

-FULL_model3_population_makeup.R - All code for model 3 looking at the likelihood a dog is a lactating female or puppy.
+v3_m3_sterilization.R - Latest version cleaned up formatting - All code for model 3 looking at the likelihood a dog is a lactating female or puppy based on all measures of sterilization effort.

-FULL_model4_health_status.R - All code for model 4 looking at the likelihood a dog is healthy.
+v3_m4_health.R - Latest version cleaned up formatting - All code for model 4 looking at the likelihood a dog is healthy based on all measures of sterilization effort.

-day_comparison.R - All code looking at whether the day of surveying has a significant impact on dog count and if the two days of surveying are statistically different.

-**Plots**
+### Plots

-All plots for models and data visualization.
+##### All plots for models and data visualization.

-FULL_m1_plots.jpeg - Plots showing the probability of observing a dog per km over total sterilization effort and time since the peak of the intervention.

-FULL_m2_probability_sex.jpeg - Plot showing the probability that a dog is sterilized by sex.

-FULL_m2_sterilization_effort_plots.jpeg - Plot showing the probability
-of a dog being neutered by sterilization effort in past years.

-FULL_sterilizations_by_month.jpeg - Plot showing the number of sterilizations conducted each month from Spring 2022 to Autumn 2025 for each subdistrict.

-FULL_total_annual_sterilizations.jpeg - Plot showing the number of sterilizations each year (2022-2025) by subdistrict.